MarkPflug/Sylvan/docs/Data/Sylvan.Data.Releases.md

 # Sylvan.Data Release Notes

+_0.2.16_
+- Fixes the base DataReaderAdapter indexer implementations to defer to GetOrdinal/GetName rather than the wrapper reader implementations.

 _0.2.15_
 - Adds async support to a few DbDataReader implementations that were previously missing it.
 This lead to incorrect behavior when used asynchronously.